joaorfp/python-projects/README.md

 # Python projects

 This repo has couple projects that I've done in the CS50x Harvard Course.
 Feel free to use the projects.
-Each one of them has a readme, please follow the instructions inside the readme.
+Each one of them has a readme, please follow the instructions inside each readme.

 ### Navigation